jac08h/jac08h.github.io/misc/philosophy.md

 * We kind arrive to all truth through reason only, we must add divine wisdom
 * He wanted to make Greek though accessible to Muslim audience

-`We ought not to be ashamed of appreciating the truth and of acquiring it wherever it comes from even if it comes from races distant and nations different from us. for the seeker of truth, nothing takes precedence over the truth. the status of no one is diminished by the truth, rather does the truth ennoble all.`
+`"We ought not to be ashamed of appreciating the truth and of acquiring it wherever it comes from even if it comes from races distant and nations different from us. for the seeker of truth, nothing takes precedence over the truth. the status of no one is diminished by the truth, rather does the truth ennoble all."`

 ### Al Ghazali
-* Reason is incapable to encompass all the truth
-`What a difference between knowing the definition of health together with its causes, and being healthy.`
+* Reason is incapable to encompass all the truth `"What a difference between knowing the definition of health together with its causes, and being healthy."`

 ### Averroes
 * Philosohpy and religion - neither is better just specialized in different areas
 * Religion provides an easily digestible version of the truth - masses aren't capable of understanding philosophy

-`...the religions are, according to the philosophers, obligatory, since they lead towards wisdom in a way universal to all human beings, philosophy only leads a certain number of people to the knowledge of intellectual happiness...`
+`"...the religions are, according to the philosophers, obligatory, since they lead towards wisdom in a way universal to all human beings, philosophy only leads a certain number of people to the knowledge of intellectual happiness..."`

 ## Two mediaval approaches to God